 The Camino de Santiago is an ancient pilgrimage route to Santiago de Compostela in north western Spain.
 The routes stretch in all directions across Europe but the most well trodden path is the Camino Frances which begins in St. Jean Pied de Port, a small town on the French side of the pyrenees.

 Traditionally pilgrims came to visit the relic of St. James the apostle who is said to have been buried in Santiago.
-Today people walk this route for many reasons, some just for the pure joy of it.
+Today people walk this route for many reasons, some just for the joy of a good walk.

 These photos show the first 2 weeks from St. Jean Pied de Port to Burgos.